JoeJona/7dna-sample/README.md

-First Download the file and then install xamp, wamp or any other server After downloading the file extract and the file into htdocs in the server folder created when installed
+First Download the file and then install xamp, wamp or any other server After downloading the file extract and add the file into htdocs in the server folder created when installed

 ![htdocs](https://github.com/JoeJona/7dna-sample/assets/80669589/2231b237-9a86-4adb-9a99-1e5e303f4f88)